 Historically, the December Meeting is our Salvation Army night.
 Under the current circumstances we modified this to a toy and donation drop-off on Saturday, December 12th.
 Phoenix Lodge and the local community stepped up the challenge by presenting Salvation Army with over $4,000.00 in checks, cash, and presents for the families in need.

 Update on Candidates: To date Phoenix has one Candidate voted in, two currently assigned to Investigation Committees, and at least four others engaged in discussions.

 Phoenix Lodge once again assisted the 18th District with Lodge of Instruction on Thursday, December 17th.
 We telecast the meeting live from the Phoenix Lodge Zoom Studio.

 Our next Regular Communication is Thursday, January 7th.
 It will be another combination in-Lodge and Zoom meeting.
 The Zoom doors will open at 6:00 PM, and the business meeting will open at 7:00.

 To adhere to the limit of 25 persons allowed at an indoor meeting, Phoenix Lodge Officers will open the meeting in the Lodge room and telecast it live on Zoom.
 While Lodge members cannot attend the “in-person” meeting, you can join and participate in the meeting via Zoom.

-As always, if you know of any Brothers that need assistance getting to Lodge events, please contact the Secretary or myself.
-Thank you.
+As always, if you know of any Brothers who need assistance at home, getting logged into Zoom Lodge events, or just need a call, contact the Secretary or myself.

 Worshipful Bruce MacGregor